-Warren was the original site of the Indian village of Sowams and the home of Wampanoag Sachem Massasoit, the friend and ally of the Pilgrims.
-As early as 1632, a trading post was established at Sowams by the Plymouth settlers.
+Warren was the original site of the Indian village of Sowams.
+The Massasoit Ousamequin of the Pokanoket tribe (later known as the Wampanoag tribe), the friend and ally of the Pilgrims, lived in Sowams, As early as 1632, a trading post was established at Sowams by the Plymouth settlers.

 At a very early date, the inhabitants of Warren began to engage in maritime pursuits.
 By 1760 the town was well known as a whaling port, and ship-building became an important industry.
 The Revolutionary War seriously affected Warren's commercial prosperity, and the town suffered British raids in 1778 along with the rest of the region.

 Within the decade after the Revolution commerce revived, and until the middle of the 19th century, Warren was famous for the fine vessels launched from its yards.
 These vessels, largely commanded by Warren men and operated by Warren crews, engaged in whaling, merchant service, and the West India trade.

 With the decline of the whaling industry and related seafaring commerce toward the middle of the 19th century, business attention turned to textile manufacturing.
 Warren's first cotton mill was erected by the Warren Manufacturing Company in 1847.
 Further mills and factories developed during and after the Civil War, attracting an immigrant work force.

 A large part of the town is listed in the National Register of Historic Places as the Warren Waterfront Historic District, covering more than half of a square mile and more than 300 buildings; an area of farms and early 20th-century summer residences centered on Touisset Neck outside of the town center has slowly been replaced with year-round homes.